Monty/IMDb_xref/README.md

 show` will hide the "Principal cast & crew" section.
 Running identical queries using #1 and #2 will give you an understanding of when each is useful.

-Menu selections #3 and #4 search for cast and crew members instead of show titles.
+Menu selections #3 and #4 search for principal cast and crew members instead of show titles.
 Results should be self-explanatory.

 ### Cross-reference saved shows